‘Russian Backdoor Overture’ to Kushner Involved Close Putin Ally

 Either Jared Kushner is trying to hide something, or his memory is very poor for a 36-year-old.

-On Friday, the New York Times and NBC News reported that the “Russian backdoor overture and dinner invite” Kushner had failed to disclose to Senate investigators involved a banker with close ties to Vladimir Putin — and possibly organized crime.
+On Friday, the New York Times and NBC News reported that the “Russian backdoor overture and dinner invite” Kushner failed to disclose to Senate investigators involved a banker with close ties to Vladimir Putin — and possibly organized crime.

-The man at the center of the story is Alexander Torshin, who is the deputy head of Russia’s central bank, a major Trump fan, and a stalwart ally of Vladimir Putin.
+The man at the center of the story is Aleksander Torshin, who is the deputy head of Russia’s central bank, a major Trump fan, and a stalwart ally of Vladimir Putin.
 He has also been accused by Spanish police of being a mafia “godfather,” which he denies, as one would.

 Torshin did not email the campaign directly in May 2016; instead, his request came through a message from Christian-issues advocate Rick Clay to campaign aide Rick Dearborn, who is now a White House deputy chief of staff.
-According to the Times’s sources, Clay’s email to Dearborn “suggests Torshin was seeking to meet with a high-level Trump campaign official” during an NRA convention in Louisville that Trump was attending.
+According to the Times’ sources, Clay’s email to Dearborn “suggests Torshin was seeking to meet with a high-level Trump campaign official” during an NRA convention in Louisville that Trump was attending.
 The emails also implied that Torshin might have been carrying a message from Putin himself.

 Kushner exchanged emails with Dearborn before ultimately deciding to nix the meeting.